great-expectations/great_expectations/docs/docusaurus/docs/core/configure_project_settings/access_secrets_managers/_gcp_secret_manager.md

 1. Set up Azure Key Vault support.

-   To use Azure Key Vault with {GxData.product_name} you will first need to install the `great_expectations` Python package with the `gcp` requirement.
+   To use Azure Key Vault with GX Core you will first need to install the `great_expectations` Python package with the `gcp` requirement.
 To do this, run the following command:

    ```bash title="Terminal"
    pip install 'great_expectations[gcp]'